nosirjonov-dev/nosirjonov-dev/README.md

 - Goal: Connect users with education centers and help them find suitable courses and continue
 - Objective: Build a platform where learning centers can promote themselves and users can discover the best courses
 - **Tech (planned):** Flutter, Firebase

-### 💡 Market Uz
-- **Status:** Idea / Research 💡
-- Goal: Simplify accounting for small shops and markets
-- Objective: Start with managing debt ledgers and expand to a full store management system in the future
-- **Tech (planned):** Flutter (Dart), SQLite / Firebase

----

 ---